 According to Oxford dictionary, a relationship is: “the way in which two or more people or things are connected, or the state of being connected.”

-So, when along the way did relationship definitions become so tightly monogamous, so innately long-term or even life-long?
-When did they become end-of-the-road marriages or have to include the idea of kids to be a complete “family”?
+So, when along the way did relationship definitions become so tightly monogamous, so long term or life-long?
+When did they become end-of-the-road marriages, or have to include the idea of kids as “family making”?
 Since when did we all decide we were “meant” for someone else?
 That we were all destined to be swept off of our feet?
 Or we’d find “prince charming”?
-I won’t even touch on the homophobic, gender generic, and at times racist connotations that are ingrained in these relationship models.

 Hm, maybe all those Disney movies had something to do with it.

-After living in Europe for the past 12 years and here today a fully grown, single woman at 37, life has given me a lot of insight on what healthy relationships should and can be and how our age-old traditional notions on committed relationships can even be quite toxic.
+After living in Europe for the past 12 years and here today a fully grown, single woman at 37, life has given me a lot of insight on what healthy relationships should be and why our age-old traditional notions can even be quite toxic.
 Side note: I AM NOT AN EXPERT.
-In fact, my opinions are this are ever-changing which I find exhilarating, honest, and necessary.
-I really believe healthy, loving, honest relationships, whether intimate or platonic, are based around strong connections and the right intrinsic energy- those where you bind with someone because of core values & morals, shared intellect and interests, and where together you see the potential of learning from each other and/or together.
-And I will go as far to say that these relationships can happen simultaneously, or if sexual can be non-monogamous, and that we may live out any of our relationships in very short or long terms.
+But, I really believe healthy, loving, honest relationships, whether intimate or platonic are based around strong connections and the right intrinsic energy- those where you bind with someone because of core values & morals, shared intellect and interests, and where together you see the potential of learning from each other or together.
+And I will go as far to say that these relationships can happen simultaneously, or if sexual can be non-monogamous, and that we may live any of our relationships out short or long term.

 This TED talk video by Christopher Ryan discusses the outlook on sexuality and human relationships (based on biological and animalistic history and tendencies).
 An American author and psychologist, Mr. Ryan has released similar work in his book Sex at Dawn.
 We can start to pick apart the reason why we’ve spent lifetimes believing in monogamous marriages, when in fact, perhaps we are not meant to be monogamous “animals”.